noawe-boi/NoahsObsidianSync/Lion Questions 19-8-2024.md

 While Saroo does love his family in Australia, he can't help but feel something is missing.
 He feels out of place knowing that his birth family might still not have closure.

+While Saroo has a deep love for and wants to protect his family in Australia, Reuniting with his birth family